branciard/terraform-ecs-jenkins/README.md

+## Credits

+* The Makefile idea (and the Makefile itself) is taken from this [blog post](http://karlcode.owtelse.com/blog/2015/09/01/working-with-terraform-remote-statefile/).

+* Thanks : forked from https://github.com/jamesggraf/terraform-ecs-jenkins forked from https://github.com/shuaibiyy/terraform-ecs-jenkins

 # ECS-Powered Jenkins

 This repo contains a [Terraform](https://terraform.io/) module for provisioning a Jenkins 2.0 server in an [AWS ECS](https://aws.amazon.com/ecs/) cluster.
 Jenkins on ECS can be used to achieve a scalable and cost-efficient CI workflow when coupled with the [Jenkins ECS plugin](https://wiki.jenkins-ci.org/display/JENKINS/Amazon+EC2+Container+Service+Plugin) as described in this [blog post](https://shuaib.me/ecs-jenkins/).